rezgui/winter-plugin-bloggallery/README.md

-# Blog + RJ Gallery for OctoberCMS
+# Blog + Hounddd lightGallery for WinterCMS

 ## Introduction
-forked from skydiver/october-plugin-bloggallery, This plugin associates a "RJ Gallery" to a Blog plugin post.
+Inspired from skydiver/october-plugin-bloggallery, This plugin associates a "RJ Gallery" to a Blog plugin post.

 You will be able to work with the gallery from the **blogPost** component.